 The optional /etc/exports file on each node describes the filesystems that are being exported to NFS clients.
+For optimal performance, use the mountpoint option for CXFS filesystems in /etc/exports.
+For more information, see the Linux exports(5) man page.

 If the /etc/exports file contains a CXFS mount point, then when the system is booted NFS will export the empty mount point because the exports are done before CXFS is running.
 When CXFS on the node joins membership and starts mounting filesystems, the clconfd-pre-mount script searches the /etc/exports file looking for the mountpoint that is being mounted.
 If found, the script unexports the mountpoint directory because if it did not the CXFS mount would fail.
 After successfully mounting the filesystem, the clconfd-post-mount script will search the /etc/exports file and export the mount point if it is found in the /etc/exports file.

-For more information, see "CXFS Mount Scripts" on page 301.
+For more information, see "CXFS Mount Scripts" on page 311.